binkley/homebrewery-files/witch.md

 ##### 📌 Damage & Control

+_Respect.
+Always show a Witch respect.
+And we don't bow._

 - **Blindness/Deafness** <br>
   Salt in the eyes, a whispered jinx&mdash;the senses fail under the Witch&rsquo;s curse.